 Ruoyang is a PhD student in Chinese philosophy.
 He received his B.A.
 (2012) from the Department of Religion and Philosophy in Hong Kong Baptist University and M.A.
 (2015) from the Division of Humanities in Hong Kong University of Science and Technology.
 His current academic interest lies in comparative philosophy between China and the West, focusing on the study of emotion.
 He is also interested in Chinese history (especially the Song dynasty) and intellectual history.

-Yvonne receives her B.A from Tshinghua University, Beijing and her M.A. from East Asian Studies at University of Toronto.
+Yvonne received her B.A from Tshinghua University, Beijing and her M.A. from East Asian Studies at University of Toronto.
 Her current research interest is on the concept of landscape in modern Taiwanese literature, particularly in modern poetry.
 She is also interested in topics such as modernity, neo-Confucianism, and eco-poetics.

 Yuanfang Zhang is a PhD student in modern East Asian history.
 He holds BA degrees from Peking University and Waseda University received in 2008, majoring in international relations; and received a MA degree in University of Victoria in 2012.
 He studied Marxist criticism of capitalist political economy, and modern Chinese and Japanese histories.
 He is currently working on Japanese immigrants in China in the beginning years of postwar period.